thePsguy/Nyan-Tunes/README.md

 ##Using
 `The app needs a vk.com account to log in.
 You can get one for free at` http://vk.com/join

+The app also provides and option to continue offline, in which case only the downloaded tracks are accessible.

 ### The 'Profile' tab
 `Lists tracks saved to the user's vk.com profile.`